KhartesViewer/khartes/README.md

 fragments.
-The key, as you will learn, is to follow horizontal papyrus fibers, using them as an indicator that you have not accidently allowed your fragment to slip onto a neighboring sheet.
+The key, as you will learn, is to follow horizontal papyrus fibers, using them as an indicator that you have not accidently allowed your fragment to wander onto a neighboring sheet.

 **Step 0**: The most important step, which you